-It's true that a great many of us are now working from home instead of an office, but that doesn’t mean you don’t deserve a pleasant lunch break to get up and about!
-The weather lately has been picnic perfect, so why not pack up that meal to go?
+It’s true that a great many of us have been working from home, but that doesn’t mean you don’t deserve a pleasant lunch break to get up and about!
+The weather lately has been picnic-perfect, so why not pack up that meal to go?

 One of the top spots in the city for sprawling in the grass with a sandwich is Trinity Bellwoods Park!
-The park has been around for decades upon decades, and was the original location for Trinity College in the late 1800’s through to the early 1900s.
+The park has been around for decades upon decades and was the original location for Trinity College in the late 1800’s through to the early 1900s.
 Eventually, Trinity College bought new property on Hoskin, and the City of Toronto took back this site and co-opted the school buildings.
 Most were demolished in the 1950s, only leaving the stone and iron gates as an homage to what once was.

 This well-designed 38-acre park – comprised of several designated zones – is a much-loved and well-utilized green space, and is one of downtown Toronto’s most recognizable landmarks.
 With Torontonians flocking to green spaces with the arrival of Spring weather, there’s no better time to pack up a basket and picnic in the park!

 Given the persistence of COVID-19 and the need for social distancing, it’s also an important time to support local businesses and restaurants.
 So we’ve put together a list of picnic potential!
 Trinity Bellwoods is one of Toronto’s largest parks, with several different spaces to enjoy.
 Here are a few we’d suggest!

 • The Dog Bowl